Exhibitionism and the Attraction of Being Watched During an Intimate Experience

 How can you get into exhibitionism?

-Consent is key when it comes to being an exhibitionist.
+Consent is key when it comes to exhibitionism.
 Swinging and the BDSM lifestyle are good ways to express your desire to be watched within a safe and secure environment.
 Attending play parties or even a dungeon can be a fantastic way to experiment with being watched without worrying about the legality of being caught in public.

 If that's more exposure than you're comfortable with, putting on a private show for your partner is a good place to start.
-While you may not be viewed by a crowd, even performing for one person can give you feelings of excitement, especially if it's something new to you.
+While you may not be viewed by a crowd, even performing for one person can give you feelings of excitement, especially if the experience is new to you.

 The truth is, you don't have to do anything you're not comfortable with.
 Leaving exhibitionism as a fantasy only played out in your mind is perfectly okay.
 It's not for everyone, but for those who desire it, it can be a sexually riveting experience.